GuckTubeYT/GrowtopiaServerCB/README.md

 # Support
 If you want to support development of this server, then make sure you contribute to this repo!

-Make that sure that you subscribe my channel https://www.youtube.com/channel/UCLXtuoBlrXFDRtFU8vPy35g and enjoy :+1:
+Make that sure that you subscribe GrowtopiaNoobs channel https://www.youtube.com/channel/UCLXtuoBlrXFDRtFU8vPy35g and enjoy :+1: